ninaelkadi/poppy/soybean/README.md

 In April 2006, Greenpeace released a report stating that U.S. corporations “were responsible for 60 percent of the financing of Brazilian soybean agriculture.”[^54] The report also detailed where soy from the Amazon ended up, including in animal feed for McDonalds’s chickens.
 McDonalds chicken nuggets, in other words, were produced from chickens fed with soybeans grown on deforested Amazonian land.[^55] McDonalds responded to the report by pledging to “stop selling chicken fed on soybeans grown in newly deforested areas of the Amazon.”[^56] The pressure from the Greenpeace report resulted in a “soy moratorium,” in Brazil, signed two months after the report’s release.
 The moratorium stipulated that, from that point on, companies would no longer buy soy from newly deforested areas.[^57]
 <param-ve iframe
 					src="https://www.greenpeace.org/usa/wp-content/uploads/legacy/Global/usa/planet3/PDFs/eating-up-the-amazon-executiv.pdf">
+{paragraph 17}

 In theory, the moratorium seemed to work, as there was evidence that the rate of deforestation for soybean production in the Amazon was slowing.
 In practice, however, soybean growers simply shifted where they planted: to cattle pastures.
 As they pushed cattle farmers out of the pastures and into the Amazon rainforest, the growers planted soybeans in the abandoned pastures.
 Paradoxically, it was cattle farmers, not soybean growers, who were accused of perpetuating deforestation.[^58] Indeed, the soy moratorium applied to soy, not cattle, effectively creating a perfect loophole.[^59] Some scholars argue that the soy moratorium had almost no effect on deforestation.[^60]
+{paragraph 18}

 ## The Fragility of the "Soyacene"

 Soybean, progressing from resiliency to versatility, chose humans; today, humans are overwhelmingly choosing soybeans.
-In 2022, an estimated 350 million metric tons of soy were produced worldwide.[^61]

-This large-scale production is unsustainable.
+In 2022, an estimated 350 million metric tons of soy were produced worldwide.[^61] This large-scale production is unsustainable.
 Although it is nitrogen-fixing, when soy is continuously replanted, it depletes the soil.
 In Argentina, for example, “36 per cent of Argentine territory—roughly 100 million hectares—has become eroded over the past 25 years.”[^62] As for Roundup Ready and other GM products, they perpetuate cycles of destruction of their own.
 Only ten years after Roundup Ready soybeans was introduced into Argentina, glyphosate-resistant weeds began cropping up, too, causing growers to spray more toxic herbicides.[^63]

+{paragraph 19}

 When certain crops are grown as a monoculture on a large scale, as in the case of soybeans, they lose nutritional value.
 This is due to the inverse yield nitrogen law that states “increased yields will be followed by a decrease in protein concentration.”[^64] This pattern creates a dangerous cycle where growers need to produce more crops to meet the same protein concentrations traders demand.[^65]
 <param ve-image